 Don’t get me wrong, I’m not discounting the importance of “holy habits” and practices such as worship, Bible study, service, hospitality, or prayer.
 I’m suggesting that when people won’t rearrange their schedules to make room to come to some meeting or event we’ve worked hard to arrange, we might not want to jump to the conclusion that they aren’t committed to Christ or to becoming his disciple…they might just not feel the need to make the meeting or might not see that attending would help them advance in their faith (whether they are right or wrong about that is a different question).

-We all have moments where we opt for convenience over following Christ…that’s a problem.
+We all have moments where we opt for convenience over becoming disciples of Christ…that’s a problem.
 However, we also have moments where we opt out of “yet another activity” because we need a break, are spending time with others in our lives who need our affection and attention, or for a host of other, theologically fitting reasons.

 As we engage in discipleship, I would offer the following suggestions: